roryprimrose/ModelBuilder/README.md

 ### IBuildConfiguration

-An `IBuildConfiguration` instance provides access to all the configuration used to create values.
+An `IBuildConfiguration` instance provides access to all the configuration for creating values.
 The `Model` class uses a default configuration that is built using the `DefaultConfigurationModule`.
 You could however start with an empty `BuildConfiguration` and modify the configuration from there.

 ```
 var configuration = new BuildConfiguration();